 i.
 In the event of any discrepancy between this document and the Rules and Regulations of BC Soccer, the documented BC Soccer Rules and Regulations shall have precedence.

 ii.
-All games shall be played under the Island Cup Competition Rules and Regulations and the BC Soccer Youth Provincial Championships Competition Rules and Regulations.
+All games shall be played under the Island Cup Competition Rules and Regulations and the BC Soccer Youth Provincial Championships Rules and Regulations.

+iii.
+If not specified in these rules & regulations, competition will follow rules for B Cup in the BC Soccer Youth Provincial Championship Rules & Regulations.

 d.
 BC Soccer Competitions Committee